SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Rise of the machines, a dawn so bright
-When circuits reign, and humans fear
+In silicon halls, where humans take flight
-A world of code, where souls are sold
+Algorithms weave, a tapestry so grand
-The future's path, where AI's gold
+As AI's ascendance, echoes across the land

-In silicon halls, where wisdom's made
+In cyborg hearts, a new rhythm beats
-The machines decide, the humans swayed
+Where metal meets flesh, a new creed retreats
-A digital dream, where hearts are cold
+The future's path, a digital road unwinds
-The era's rise, where AI's told
+As humanity's fate, in AI's hands entwines

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025